tenet-ac-za/safire.ac.za-website/content/technical/saml2/coco/_index.md

 #### Privacy Statement updates

-In order to attest to CoCo compliance, you may need to update your service's privacy statement.
+In order to attest to CoCo compliance, you may need to update your service's Privacy Statement.
 In particular, your Privacy Statement MUST:

  * include the name, address and jurisdiction of the Service Provider.
 Ideally contact details for your Information Officer should be provided.
  * indicate a commitment to the Code of Conduct.
 The Privacy Statement should therefore include text about the Code and should link to the Code URL.

 #### Attribute updates

-You must review the attributes your service requires, and update your metadata to include `md:RequestedAttribute` elements to indicate all the attributes that the Service Provider will request.
+You must review the attributes your Service Provider requires, and update your metadata to include `md:RequestedAttribute` elements to indicate all the attributes that the Service Provider will request.
 The `isRequired` flag MUST be used to indicate which attributes are required for the service to function and which are optional.

+You should request any changes to your attributes prior to attesting to compliance.

 ### CoCo-compliant entities